pepar002/VRPathwayToolV2/README.md

 Recommended Unity Editor version : [2021.2.14f1](https://unity3d.com/get-unity/download/archive) and up.

 ## Hardware and compatibility
-[PC requirements??]
+VRPathwaysTool works on Windows PCs.
+You will need a solid gaming configuration, i.e. an Intel i7 processor and an Nvidia 10xx VR-ready graphics card.

-VRPathway Tool works with Oculus Rift CV1, Oculus Quest and Oculus Quest 2.
+VRPathway Tool works best with Oculus Rift CV1, Oculus Quest and Oculus Quest 2.

 Handtracking is supported with the help of the recent Oculus SDK Tools.